aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/aspose-imaging-java-animated-png-guide/_index.md

 ---
-title: "aspose imaging maven dependency: Create Animated PNGs in Java"
+title: "Aspose Imaging Maven dependency - Create Animated PNGs in Java"
 description: "Learn how to add the aspose imaging maven dependency and create animated PNGs in Java.
 Follow this step‑by‑step guide to convert tiff to apng and save image as apng."
 date: "2025-12-17"
 weight: 1